One Day in Grand Canyon National Park Southern Rim

-On a long weekend trip to Las Vegas, we decided to detour to Grand Canyon National Park for a day.
-So, after a four-hour flight from Cleveland to Las Vegas, we got a rental and started our four-hour drive back east to the park.
-We had a few stops in Arizona along Route 66 and to visit family and then made it to our hotel later that evening.
+On a long weekend trip to Las Vegas, we decided to take a detour to visit The Grand Canyon National Park for a day.
+After a four-hour flight from Cleveland to Las Vegas, we got a rental and started our four-hour drive back to the east to the National Park.
+We decided to mostly take Route 66 to experience some of the roadside views along the way.

-We stayed outside of the park at a Holiday Inn Express to save a little on this trip.
-It roughly a 15-minute drive to the park entrance where we paid our park fee and headed on our way to our first canyon views.
-We parked our rental at the Grand Canyon Visitor Center and booked it along the path to the closest point as we were both eager to just see the canyon finally.
+We stayed outside of the park at a Holiday Inn Express, roughly a 15-minute drive to the park entrance and got a good night’s sleep for our visit the next day.
+We arrived as the sun rose the next morning, paid our park fee and parked in the Grand Canyon Visitor Center and booked it to the closest point to finally see the park.

 This is the first stop of the day and the most crowded as I assume everyone was excited to just get there and see their first view.
 Mather Point has a nice, gated point with varying levels of height so a large group of people could all get a great view.
 The view here is great and varied with a lot of depth.
 You can see the neighboring point from the left and a tree coated canyon wall and rock formations on the right.
 Take a few moments here and let it all soak in before you take your journey further.